Empowering children by transforming ideas

 Co-organized with the Department of Child Studies, Linköping University, Sweden

 This colloquium explores some of the pressing challenges to democracy today and stimulates a discussion around how we can build a more child-responsive democracy for the future.
 How does childism help address

 challenges like populism, authoritarianism, migration, the climate, and the pandemic?

 March 26, 2021, online via Zoom.
 Transnational Childism Colloquium.

 Co-organized with the Critical Childhoods and Youth Studies Collective (CCYSC), India

-The second meeting seeks to address the closely related phenomena of racism and casteism in light of childhoods.
-Our panelists will introduce us to how structural racism and casteism intersect with the marginalization of childhoods.
-Thereafter, the following questions will be explored in conversation with the panelists and the audience: How may childism be related to global anti-discrimination/privilege-critical movements?
+Four panelists introduce us to how structural racism and casteism intersect with the marginalization of childhoods.
+How may childism be related to global anti-discrimination/privilege-critical movements?
 What can it learn from them?
 And what can it contribute?